haoyuwu02/haoyuwu02.github.io/_pages/about.md

 ---

 My research interests broadly focus on the mathematical and theoretical interpretation of technology and economics, utilizing methodologies such as optimization, stochastic and dynamic methods, game theory, mean-field approach, and so on to address real-world operational problems.
-In particular, I am interested in the interplay of the mathematical structures (like convexity, submodularity, sparsity, and low-rank property) in single or network; behavioral analysis (such as cooperation and competition) raised in the dynamic game and control theory; Probability approach as a foundational method.
+In particular, I am interested in the interplay of the mathematical structures (like convexity, submodularity, sparsity, and low-rank property); behavioral analysis (such as cooperation and competition) raised in the dynamic game and control theory; Probability approach as a foundational method, like stochastic modelling method.

-I am a Yr-1 Master student in computational and applied math at UChicago.
-Previously, I earned my bachelor degree in pure mathematics from Hong Kong University of Science and Technology at 2024.
+I am a Yr-1 Master's student in computational and applied math at UChicago.
+Previously, I earned my bachelor degree in pure mathematics from Hong Kong University of Science and Technology.
 I was an exchange student to Columbia University at the spring semester in my junior year.

 ## Research

 For all the detail about my research projects, please go to the "projects" page to find details and my final report/presentation slides.

-- I am working on a paper related to game theory, convex optimizaion, dynamic programming and control theory advised by [Dr. A. Kevin Tang](https://www.ece.cornell.edu/faculty-directory/kevin-tang).
+- I am working on a paper related to game theory, dynamic programming and convex optimizaion advised by [Dr. A. Kevin Tang](https://www.ece.cornell.edu/faculty-directory/kevin-tang).

 - I did a research projects about Shapley-Folkman Lemma in advised by [Dr. A. Kevin Tang](https://www.ece.cornell.edu/faculty-directory/kevin-tang) at Summer, 2023.

-- Singal Recovery for Simultaneous-strucutred Signal, advised by [Dr. Jian-feng Cai](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=jianfeng-cai-jfcai) at Fall, 2022.
+- My undergraduate research project #2: Singal Recovery for Simultaneous-strucutred Signal, advised by [Dr. Jian-feng Cai](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=jianfeng-cai-jfcai) at Fall, 2022.

-- Computational Optimal Transport, advised by [Dr. Jian-feng Cai](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=jianfeng-cai-jfcai) at Spring, 2022.
+- My undergraduate research project #1: Computational Optimal Transport, advised by [Dr. Jian-feng Cai](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=jianfeng-cai-jfcai) at Spring, 2022.

 ## Publication